MathieuTurcotte/node-backoff/README.md

 Initiates the call the wrapped function.
 This method should only be called once otherwise an exception will be thrown.

 #### call.abort()

-Aborts the call.

-The last result can be retrieved using `call.getLastResult()`.
-This method can be called at any point in time during the call life cycle, i.e. before, during and after the wrapped function invocation.
+Aborts the call and causes the completion callback to be invoked with an abort error if the call was pending or running; does nothing otherwise.
+This method can safely be called mutliple times.

 #### Event: 'call'